Touchstone Talks: Ep 3 - What's Your Number?

 and he did not sit down

-with his wealth manager until
+with his wealth manager

-three days before close.
+Three days before close.

 And that's unfortunate.